dsu-arl/base-go-programming-dojo/objects/classes/DESCRIPTION.md

 > __NOTE__: Embedding can also be done with structures, but is not discussed here and left as an exercise for the reader.

 # Challenge
-This challenge will be different from the challenges you've done so far (if you're going "in order" at least.)
-Instead of simple, strict requirements this challenge will provide a problem to solve.
+For this challenge, instead of a list of strict and relatively straight-forward requirements you are given a problem to solve.
 It'll be up to you to choose the best solution.
 The only requirement is that the topic(s) presented **must** be used to solve the challenge.

 ## Description
+You will be provided code that contains elements needed to create a generic character, as well as options to build your own custom character.
+Please review the code to understand what is being provided.

+Your task is to select one of the types of characters below and implement the remaining details.
+- Warrior
+- Wizard
+- Healer

+### Structs
+At minimum your implementation must include the following `struct` elements.
+- Healer
+    - 3 uses of max healing spell (15 hp healed)
+    - 5 uses of mid healing spell (10 hp healed)
+    - 7 uses of min healing spell (5 hp healed)
+    - Left arm shield type
+    - Right arm weapon
+    - Armor type
+- Warrior
+    - Number of weapons
+    - Pack of weapons (3 max)
+    - Left arm equipment
+    - Right arm equipment
+    - Armor type

+- Wizard
+    - Number of spells known
+    - Number of spells used
+    - Book of spells (6 max)
+    - Robe color
+Implementation details, such as the type or number of slices to use, are left to you.

+### Methods & Interfaces
+One interface has been provided that will initialize the generic character structure, but you must implement one to initialize your chosen character's structure as well.
+You must also implement methods and functions as necessary.

-### Hints
+## Hints
+If you think you're creating too many functions; you aren't!
+A good programming practice is to reduce your functionality to the smallest possible unit, and built multiple functions up from there.

 ## Required Packages